 We absolutely love books in our homeschool, and we are always on the lookout for more fun ways to encourage reading.
 This book scavenger hunt is great for kids of all ages but aimed at elementary-aged kids (we still play it in middle school though.)

-This book scavenger hunt printable is a fantastic game to play either at home (if you have loads of books as we do) or even better in a library.
+This book scavenger hunt printable is a fantastic game to play either at home, at school, or even better in a library.
 If you are playing with multiple children they can either work in teams or alone.

 The winner of course is the one that finds all of the books listed first.